2020 Vijayawada fire

-On 9 August 2020, a major fire broke out in early morning hours (around 5am IST) at a COVID-19 facility located at the Hotel Swarna Palace in the city of Vijayawada, in the state of Andhra Pradesh.
-The fire blaze killed 11 people and wounded a further 22.
-The hotel was used as a temporary COVID-19 facility as it was leased out by the private hospital Ramesh Hospitals Vijayawada for the purpose of treating infected COVID-19 patients.
+On 9 August 2020 at around 5 am IST, a major fire broke out at a COVID-19 facility located at the Hotel Swarna Palace in the city of Vijayawada, in the state of Andhra Pradesh.
+The fire killed 11 people and wounded a further 22.
+The hotel was being used as a temporary COVID-19 facility by the private hospital Ramesh Hospitals Vijayawada.
 An electrical short circuit was described as the ultimate reason for the incident.
-The fire had been brought under control by the firefighters within a space of 30 minutes.
-The patients who survived from the fire blaze were transferred to another quarantine centre.
+The fire was brought under control by the firefighters within 30 minutes.
+Survivors were transferred to another quarantine centre.

 Background

-India has recorded numerous cases related to fire accidents in the history mainly due to lack of safety facilities and inadequate fire extinguishers.
-The Visakhapatnam gas leak, the Delhi factory fire, and the Delhi hotel fire were the country's worst fire accidents in the recent times.
-India is currently the second worst affected country in the world due to the COVID-19 pandemic and the fire incident has posed further burden and humiliation to the healthcare sector impacted by the COVID-19 pandemic in India.
+Fatal fires in India are common due to lack of safety facilities and inadequate fire extinguishers.
+The Visakhapatnam gas leak, the Delhi factory fire, and the Delhi hotel fire were the country's deadliest fires in the recent times.
+At the time, India was the second worst affected country in the world due to the COVID-19 pandemic and the fire further burdened the strained healthcare sector.

 Incident

-The fire blaze erupted at the Vijayawada coronavirus hotel facility killing around 11 COVID-19 patients, injuring 22 others.
-The fire broke out initially in the first floor and second floor before spreading quickly to third and fifth floors.
-It was reported that two patients who were panickingly rushed, screamed for help and jumped from the hotel terrace to escape from the blaze.
+The fire broke out on the first and second floors before spreading quickly to the third and fifth floors.
+Two patients screamed for help and jumped from the hotel terrace to escape from the blaze.
 Nine patients died due to suffocation caused by fire blaze and one reportedly died succumbing to burn injuries.
-There were a total of about 30 patients being treated for COVID-19 along with ten hospital staff prior to the incident.
+There were a total of about 30 patients being treated for COVID-19 along with 10 hospital staff prior to the incident.